Tensor product algorithms for inference of contact network from epidemiological data: Results

 \subsection{Small world network}

-We note that even though the use of tensor product algorithms allows us to compute likelihoods~\eqref{eq:loglike} faster and more accurately, Bayesian inference of a contact network in a fully black--box setting remains a challenging task, as we see from experiments in Sec.~\ref{sec:chain} and Sec.~\ref{sec:austria}.
+We note that even though the use of tensor product algorithms allows us to compute likelihoods~\eqref{eq:loglike} faster and more accurately, the exact Bayesian inference of a contact network in a fully black--box setting remains a challenging task, as we see from experiments in Section~\ref{sec:austria} and Section~\ref{sec:florence}.

 In this section we present a preliminary experiment where we assume some prior knowledge of the contact network, which allows us to reduce the number of unknown parameters even for a larger number of network nodes.
-Specifically, we assume that the contact network is from a family of small--world networks~\cite{strogatz-sw-1998}, which is shown in Figure~\ref{fig:sw}(a).
+Specifically, we assume that the contact network is from a family of small--world networks~\cite{strogatz-sw-1998}, which is shown in Fig.~\ref{fig:sw}(a).
 It consists of $N=15$ nodes which are arranged as a loop and connected with a double bond, where each node $n\in\Nodes$ is connected to nodes $n+1$ and $n+2,$ where we assume that indices go around the circle, so $N+1=1$ and $N+2=2$ when necessary.
 The main loop is rewired, i.e a certain link $(n,n+1)$ is removed and replaced with a link $(n,m)$ to a random node $m\in\Nodes,$ which provides additional connectivity.
 For this experiment we assumed that the ground truth network $\Grid_\star$ contains a single rewired link $1\mapsto8,$ i.e. the link $(1,2)$ is removed and replaced with $(1,8).$ We then proceed to infer this network, assuming that we know it is from the set of small--world networks with a single rewired link $n\mapsto m,$ which we denote $\tilde\Grids.$ The problem therefore reduces to finding only two parameters, $n$ and $m,$ and the search space shrinks from $|\Grids|=2^{N(N-1)/2}$ to only $|\tilde\Grids|=N^2$ possible grids.